-A number of these are being given to front-line healthcare workers, while supporters have bought more than 1,500 in less than a week, with profits going to NHS charities.
+A number of these have been given to front-line healthcare workers, while supporters have bought more than 1,500 in less than a week, with profits going to NHS charities.

 West Ham have made an initial donation of 1,000 shirts for patients and NHS staff who support the club.

 Sheffield United have shown their appreciation of key workers by adding the images of Yvonne Lait and Matt Cotton, who work within the A&E department at the Northern General Hospital, to the club’s superstore.